Schoenflies solutions of conformal boundary values may fail to be Sobolev: Introduction

-These two results indicate that, in general, one cannot expect the regularity of Schoenflies solutions to a given boundary value to be better than homeomorphism; even if the boundary value is given by a (extended) conformal map (which is a quite natural choice).
+This result indicates that, in general, one cannot expect the regularity of Schoenflies solutions to a given boundary value to be better than homeomorphism; even if the boundary value is given by a (extended) conformal map (which is a quite natural choice).
 Thus, geometric assumptions on the Jordan domain in question and (energy) controls on the boundary value are necessary.
 One can see e.g.\ \cite{AIMO2005, V2007, IMS2009, KXW2018} for recent results in this direction.
+Especially in the very recent paper \cite{KO2018} Koski and Onninen give positive answers to Question~\ref{ques} under certain circumstances.

 The notation in the paper is quite standard.
 The Euclidean distance between two sets $A,\,B \subset \mathbb R^2$ is denoted by $\dist(A,\,B)$.
 We denote by $\ell(\gamma)$ the length of a curve $\gamma$.
 For a set $A\subset \mathbb R^2$, we write its boundary as $\partial A$ , and its closure as $\overline A$, respectively, with respect to the Euclidean topology.
 We use the notation $\mathcal H^1$ for $1$-dimensional Hausdorff measure.